molecule/molecule.github.io/_drafts/kauai-hawaii-trip.md

 - Strap felt fairly secure, certainly good enough for snorkeling.
 - The air inside the bag means it floats, even w/ my heavy Pixel 2 XL.

+### Ziplock bags
+The humidity, beach sand and beach water will get in everything: it was convenient to have little bags you could throw your wallet, rental car keys and whatever else into a little waterproof bag.

 ## Activities

 ### Hiking